 The bo staff, also known simply as the "bo" is a traditional martial arts weapon that originated in East Asia.
 It has a rich history and has been used for both combat and self-defense, as well as in various forms of martial arts practice and performance.

 The bo staff originated in Okinawa, where it was used as an alternative weapon.
-When Emperor Sho Shin took control of the island in 1477, he banned weapons in an aim to keep the peace.
+When Emperor Sho Shin took control of the island in 1477, he banned weapons to keep the peace.
 However, this ban proved impractical when the Shimanzu clan invaded in the 17th century.
-Since they lacked other weapons, residents picked up their farming tools and began to use these to defend themselves.
-The bo was born as a result.
-Traditional bo staffs are made of oak wood.
-Modern versions, such as the ProForce® Dragon Competition Bo Staff, can be made from a number of different hardwoods.
-Bo were traditionally around 6 feet long, but length sometimes varied.
+Since the Okinawan people lacked other weapons, residents picked up their farming tools and began to use them to defend themselves.
+The bo staff as martial artists know it today was born as a result.

 - Jo: A jo is another type of Japanese staff.
 It is shorter than a bo and usually measures around 4 feet long.
 However, many modern products still use the term "bo" to describe this length.
 You can use it in martial arts such as jojutsu.

-- Gun Staff: The Chinese gun staff is similar to a bo, but is usually constructed with lighter materials such as rattan.
+- Gun Staff: The Chinese gun staff is similar to a bo, but is usually constructed with lighter materials such as rattan, making it perfect for beginners or training-only sessions.
 It is used in martial arts such as kung fu.

 What Are Bo Staffs Made Of?